 2.30 “Defaulting Party” has the meaning set forth in Section 10.3.

-2.31 “Market Value” of a transaction pursuant to this Contract is the net present value (discounted at the Present Value Discount Rate) of the product of (1) the quantity (stated in MMBtu) of Gas remaining unperformed under such transaction which the parties are obligated to transact, multiplied by (2) the market price for a similar transaction of such quantity at the Delivery Point and for the Delivery Period or relevant portion of the Delivery Period, as applicable, for such transaction, such market price to lie established in a commercially reasonable manner.
+2.31 “Market Value” of a transaction pursuant to this Contract is the net present value (discounted at the Present Value Discount Rate) of the product of (1) the quantity (stated in MMBtu) of Gas remaining unperformed under such transaction which the parties are obligated to transact, multiplied by (2) the market price for a similar transaction of such quantity at the Delivery Point and for the Delivery Period or relevant portion of the Delivery Period, as applicable, for such transaction; with such market price to be established in a commercially reasonable manner.

 2.32 “Non-Defaulting Party” has the meaning set forth in Section 10.3.